cardano-foundation/CIPs/CPS-????/README.md

 For example, if you want to perform a trade, you usually need to specify exactly who with and exactly how much for.

 Cardano is unusually stringent in this regard.
-On Ethereum, for example, smart contracts can actually change what your transaction does, in a way that is only determined when the transaction is validated.
+On Ethereum, for example, smart contracts can actually change what your transaction does, in a way that is only determined when the transaction is validated.[^transaction-non-determinism]
 In contrast, on Cardano smart contracts only validate the behaviour that the user has specified in their transaction.
 This gives us very nice determinism properties... but when resolving intents we actually want non-determinism!

+[^transaction-non-determinism]: This means that some use cases that need an "intents" system on Cardano can be done easily on Ethereum.
+For example, there is no need to do anything to enable non-deterministic access to state when operating smart contracts, since that's the default.
+Intent use cases that require _matching_ (like swaps) still likely need new technology.

 We can see the “concurrency problem” through this lens.
 Cardano insists that state updates (via datums in UTXOs) are completely explicit and deterministically sequenced, in contrast to systems like Ethereum, where state access is implicit and non-deterministically sequenced.